AlphaBlue7/SubAlarm/README.md

 7. The `runcount.txt` is used to keep track of the number of iterations

+8. The script is ran along with the `nohup` command as the prefix.
+I noticed that as an SSH session is closed the script no longer runs in the background despite having used `&`.
+The nohup command which is short for 'no hang up' prevents the processes from receving the signal to hang up.

-8. The script runs at an interval of 60 minutes
+9. The script runs at an interval of 60 minutes